yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

 Introduction
 ============

 This project was presented at the [Unconf (YYC .
-FP) Meetup](https://www.meetup.com/Functional-Programmers-YYC/) on September 13th 2018
+FP) Meetup](https://www.meetup.com/Functional-Programmers-YYC/) on September 13th 2018.

-To run the examples in OCaml's REPL use
+To run the examples in OCaml's REPL use:

 ``` $ dune utop example<n> ```

-Where `<n>` is the example subfolder
+Where `<n>` is the example subfolder.

 Why OCaml modules and functors?
 -------------------------------